Undecided on a Dj vs Live Wedding Band?

 Cue the music…

-Choosing the perfect wedding entertainment in Sydney or Melbourne for you and your guests can often been perceived as a headache.
+Choosing the perfect wedding band Sydney or wedding band Melbourne for you and your guests can often been perceived as a headache.
 Will the live wedding band play my favourite songs?
 Will a DJ just press play, or get the party started?

 Before having the live wedding bands verses DJ discussion, check out the pros and cons for each – and consider which option will ultimately provide the most enjoyable wedding entertainment for your friends and family.
 The DJ or live band will be providing at least four hours of music, so much of the reception’s success is riding on them!